 No one is going to sign up just for the fun of it.
 Customers nowadays are clever and they do expect something in return for signing up.
 It can either be any monetary benefits in the form of discounts, quality service, or valuable content that benefits.

 Now that you know the customers’ expectations, these can be used as a bait to bring them on board.
-Let’s see how it must be done.
+Let’s see how to build an email list effectively.

 “Join our mailing list”